KumarRajan1/New_MkDocs/docs/index.md

 This Plugin is uses to plot Symbol (marker), Line, Fill(Polygon) and circle on a Map.

 ### Add the dependency
-Add below dependency in your app-level build.gradle
+Add below dependency in your app-level build.gradl
 ~~~groovy
 implementation 'com.mappls.sdk:annotation-plugin:1.0.0'
 ~~~